vtex-apps/product-price/docs/README.md

 ![image](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/vtex-product-price-0.png)

 > ℹ️ Currently, **Product Price is the only app that provides product price blocks for your theme**.
-Both, the [Product Summary Price](https://developers.vtex.com/docs/guides/vtex-product-summary-productsummaryprice) and [Product Price](https://developers.vtex.com/docs/guides/vtex-store-components-productprice/) blocks from the [Product Summary](https://developers.vtex.com/docs/guides/vtex-product-summary/) and [Store Components](https://developers.vtex.com/docs/guides/vtex-store-components/) apps respectively were deprecated and will no longer be developed.
+The [Product Summary Price](https://developers.vtex.com/docs/guides/vtex-product-summary-productsummaryprice) block from the [Product Summary](https://developers.vtex.com/docs/guides/vtex-product-summary/) app and the [Product Price](https://developers.vtex.com/docs/guides/vtex-store-components-productprice/) block from [Store Components](https://developers.vtex.com/docs/guides/vtex-store-components/) have been deprecated.

-## Configuring Product Price
+## Configuration

 ### Step 1 - Adding the Product Price app to your theme dependencies

-In the theme `manifest.json`, add the Product Price app as a dependency:
+In the theme's `manifest.json` file, add the Product Price app as a dependency:

 ```json
 "dependencies": {